ibm-cloud-architecture/refarch-eda/docs/kafka/producers.md

 When developing a record producer you need to assess the following:

 * What is the expected throughput to send events?
 Event size * average throughput combined with the expected latency help to compute buffer size.
 By default, the buffer size is set at 32Mb, but can be configured with `buffer.memory`.
 (See [producer configuration API](https://kafka.apache.org/10/javadoc/org/apache/kafka/clients/producer/ProducerConfig.html)
 * Can the producer batch events together to send them in batch over one send operation?
+By design kafka producer batch events.
 * Is there a risk for loosing communication?
 Tune the RETRIES_CONFIG and buffer size, and ensure to have at least 3 brokers and even 5 to maintain quorum in case of one failure.
 The client API is implemented to support reconnection.
+	* When deploying kafka on Kubernetes, it is important to proxy the broker URLs with a proxy server outside of kubernetes.
 * Assess *exactly once* delivery requirement.
 Look at idempotent producer: retries will not introduce duplicate records.
+* Partitions help to scale the consumer processing of message, but it also helps the producer to be more efficient as it can send message in parallel to different partition.
 * Where the event timestamp comes from?
 Should the producer send operation set it or is it loaded from external data?
 Remember that `LogAppendTime` is considered to be processing time, and `CreateTime` is considered to be event time.

 See related discussions [on confluent web site.](https://www.confluent.io/blog/put-several-event-types-kafka-topic/)